 Voice and tone#

-The primary job of the words in a blog is to help users complete tasks with no confusion and minimal interruption.
+The primary job of the words in a post is to help users complete tasks with no confusion and minimal interruption.
 However, the voice and tone that we use with words also influence how people think and feel about Rackspace.

 Voice is our style, and communicates our personality to the user.
 Tone is our mood, and communicates our attitude about the subject to the user.